Enterprise agreements are negotiated and made under the Fair Work Act 2009 (Cth).

-What happens if the majority of employees do not approve the proposed agreement?
+If the majority does not approve the proposed agreement

 If a majority of employees who voted disapprove of the proposed agreement, the bargaining representatives may return to bargaining.

-Terms and conditions of employment will continue to apply in accordance with the existing enterprise agreement, even if its expiry date has been passed.
+Terms and conditions of employment will continue to apply under with the existing enterprise agreement, even if its expiry date has been passed.

 Fair Work Commission approval

-If a majority of employees who voted approved the proposed agreement, the Commissioner for Public Employment will lodge the agreement with the Fair Work Commission for its approval in accordance with the Fair Work Act 2009 (Cth).
+If a majority of employees who voted approved the proposed agreement, the Commissioner for Public Employment will lodge the agreement with the Fair Work Commission for its approval under the Act.

-An enterprise agreement comes into operation seven days after approval by the Fair Work Commission, or at a later date if specified in the agreement.
+An enterprise agreement comes into operation 7 days after approval by the Fair Work Commission, or at a later date if specified in the agreement.

-The Commissioner for Public Employment will provide updates to employees covered by the new enterprise agreement of the Fair Work Commission’s approval and the new agreement’s commencement date.
+The Commissioner for Public Employment will provide updates to employees covered by the new enterprise agreement of the Fair Work Commission’s approval and the new agreement’s start date.

-Further information, including updates on the status of negotiations for a particular enterprise agreement, can be found at Enterprise Agreement Negotiations website.
+For more information, including updates on the status of negotiations for a particular enterprise agreement, read enterprise agreement negotiations.